Remediate anonymous read access to blob data (Azure Resource Manager deployments)

 | project subscriptionId, resourceGroup, name, allowBlobPublicAccess

 The following image shows the results of a query across a subscription.
-For storage accounts where the AllowBlobPublicAccess property has been explicitly set, it appears in the results as true or false.
-If the AllowBlobPublicAccess property hasn't been set for a storage account, it appears as blank (or null) in the query results.
+For storage accounts where the AllowBlobPublicAccess property is explicitly set, it appears in the results as true or false.
+If the AllowBlobPublicAccess property isn't set for a storage account, it appears as blank (or null) in the query results.

 Screenshot showing query results for anonymous access setting across storage accounts